 I hadn't seen this tiny Bibio fly (March fly) for ever so long.
 It looks exhausted on this soft leaf.
 But this mosquito is the male of a species we've seen far too much of.
 Pretty little guy, though.
 The brown female has an extravagant snorkel apparatus.

 Here's that nice Aedes mosquito with her much less exaggerated stabber.
 The second one seems to be quite pregnant.

-Here is a handsome little bee fly.
+Here is another Smoky-winged Woodlouse Fly.
 The next is a mystery - Was it the rain drops on the wall that magnified these seemingly huge eyes?
-The tiny white creature is only about 2 mm long.
+The tiny white creature is only about 2 mm long - it is the Whitefly.

 Fortunately there are still a couple of blooming flowers that attract the last of the hover flies.
 This is one of only two surviving flowering goldenrod sprigs.
 And this is the very last saffron crocus to bloom.
 Try zooming into the last picture - do you see any creatures living in there?
 I like to take a nice rich picture like this and probe around looking for something I might have missed.

 Here are a couple of harvestmen.
 The second one with the quite-a-lot-shorter legs is a young one.

 Here are a few more of what I was labeling "mystery" as I cropped their images.